elastisys/compliantkubernetes/docs/adr/0036-run-ingress-nginx-as-daemonset.md

 ## Context and Problem Statement

-Currently we run ingress-nginx as a daemonSet.
+Currently we run Ingress-NGINX as a DaemonSet.
 This can potentially feel like a waste of resources in large environments.
-Running the ingress controller as a deployment with at least two replicas is a possibility.
+Running the Ingress Controller as a Deployment with at least two replicas is a possibility.

-Should we run ingress-nginx as a deployment or as a daemonSet?
+Should we run Ingress-NGINX as a Deployment or as a DaemonSet?
-What do we do for Infra Providers that do not have service type loadbalancer?
+What do we do for Infra Providers that do not have Service type LoadBalancer?

 ## Decision Drivers